NON-MINOLTA 35mm ROKKOR-MOUNT SLR CAMERAS

 Soon after that, the Shanghai General Camera Factory had a new idea -- one that worked in the end.

-Although the DF was developed at Seagull, it was also a common practice in China to have resource and model sharing with other companies (remember, all of the different companies were really working for the Government, I mean, The People) so it was also built, with various modifications, by other Chinese camera manufacturers under different names, such as the Peafowl DF.I, the Panda, and the Zhujiang S-201.
+Although the new SLR was developed at Seagull, it was also a common practice in China to have resource and model sharing with other companies (remember, all of the different companies were really working for the Government, I mean, The People) so it was also built, with various modifications, by other Chinese camera manufacturers under different names, such as the Peafowl DF.I, the Panda, and the Zhujiang S-201.
 The important thing is that they all used a Minolta lens mount.

 One final note.
 There are five features to watch for on these cameras -- the lens mount, the flash connection(s), the body style, the shutter type, and the power winder/motor drive option(s).
 These can vary substantially from one model to another, even though the cameras can appear to be the same.
 Likewise, some cameras can appear very different, but have the exact same features.
 The details of these features have been set up on different pages, and it's a good idea to check out these pages before you delve into the specific models, below.
 Here are the details on the different lens mounts, the various flash connection(s), the numerous body styles, the shutter types, and the different power winder/motor drive option(s) on the various cameras below.